wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 !!! note
     These processes _must_ be running for the relayer app below to work.

 Next, you must start a Spy to listen for available VAAs published on the Guardian network.
-You also need a persistence layer; in this case, we're using Redis.
+You also need a persistence layer.
+In this case, we're using Redis.

 More details about the Spy are available in the [Spy Documentation](/learn/infrastructure/spy){target=\_blank}.

 #### Wormhole Network Spy

-For our Relayer app to receive messages, a local Spy must be running that watches the Guardian network.
+For our relayer app to receive messages, a local Spy must be running that watches the Guardian network.
 Our relayer app will receive updates from this Spy.

 === "TestNet Spy"